 As the daughter of Iranian immigrants, I’ve been reconnecting with my culture by cooking Iranian food - especially tahdig (the crunchy rice that forms at the bottom of the pot)!

 Thanh Thanh Nguyễn, MS, RDN, CDN (she/her) is a Vietnamese registered dietitian based in New York City.
-She specializes in disordered eating and eating disorders recovery, as well as nutrition management for diabetes, PCOS, fertility, and prenatal care.
-She is passionate about helping clients reconnect with their bodies and healing their relationships with food.
+She specializes in disordered eating and eating disorders recovery, as well as nutrition management for diabetes and PCOS.
+She is passionate about helping clients reconnect with their bodies and heal their relationship with food.
 Thanh Thanh practices through a non-diet and weight-inclusive approach that incorporates affirmative and anti-oppressive values.
 She supports her clients to reclaim joy in food and eating, and in taking care of themselves.

 Thanh Thanh earned her Bachelor of Science degree in Nutritional Sciences from Cornell University, and her Master of Science in Nutrition Education from Teachers College, Columbia University.
 In her free time, she likes to paint her nails, tend to her houseplants, and go for walks in the park.